waqas-24/AWS-SAA-C02/EC2-Advance/Notes.md

      - not supported for dedicated hosts
      - USE Case: for apps that need to be topology aware HDFS, HBASE and Cassandra

+## Dedicated Hosts

+You can have dedicated EC2 host to yourself

+you pay for the EC2 host and don't have to pay for the instances inside that EC2 host

+You can get it on-Demand or reserve it for 1 to 3 years period

+The hardware for dedicated host has sockets and cores.
+If you are running a licensed software that based on number sockets or cores - you can use the dedicated EC2 host sockets and cores for the license and then you can create as many instances as you like within that EC2 host.

+some enterprise software are sold based on socket/number of cores.
+So if you have a small EC2 instance in an EC2 host, you will be paying for the physical socket/cores on that host even though you are not consuming all that capacity as you are only running a small EC2 instance on that host.

+You can only get specific family of instances with dedicated hosts for example if you have 1 Socket with 16 Cores, you can get:

+16 x medium instances

+8 x Large instances

+4 x xlarge instances

+2 x 2xlarge instances

+1x 4 large instance

+With the new Nitro based dedicated hosts, you have more flexibility.
+If you have 2 Sockets with 48 Cores:

+1 host can have:

+1  x 12 xl

+1 x 4xl

+4 x 2xl

+and another one can have

+4 x 4 xl

+4 x 2 xl

+**Limitations**

+These are not supported in Dedicated Hosts:

+- AMI Limits - RHEL, SUSE Linux, Windows AMIs
+- Amazon RDS
+- Placement Groups

+Dedicated hosts can be shared with AWS account using RAM(Resource Access Manager) product

+**Use Case**

+You use dedicated hosts mostly for software licensing that use number of sockets/cores for licensing

+## Enhanced Networking and EBS Optimised

+**Enhanced Networking**

+- It uses SR-IOV Network interface card.
+It's a special NIC that is aware of virtualisation.
+One physical SR-IOV can have many logical NIC that attached to EC2 instance
+- Without SR-IOV the instance communicated to the physical NIC that's attached to the EC2 Host where the EC2 host has to translate which instance is trying to communicate to the NIC.
+This is handled via software and it consumes CPU cycles
+- With SR-IOV logical NIC no translation is required which in return you get:
+  - higher I/O
+  - lower host CPU usage
+  - More Bandwidth
+  - Higher Packets-per-seconds(PPS)
+  - consistent lower latency
+- It is available by default and  does not cost you extra - pretty much available for most modern EC2 instance types

+**EBS Optimised**

+- Most Instances come with Optimised EBS by default - disabling it might not cause any difference as the hardware now comes with this feature built in
+- for some older hardware it is also supported but enabling it will cost extra
+- EBS optimised means dedicated storage for EBS
+- historically the network was shared between data and EBS. this caused lower performance for both data and EBS - since EBS is just a block storage connected to instance via network
+- EBS optimised means that at network level some optimisation has occurred and a dedicated storage capacity is provided to EBS - meaning faster speeds possible with EBS and data transfer over the network